PaskLab/cardano-docker/Docs/monitoring.md

 - [../Dockerfiles/monitor/files/grafana.ini](../Dockerfiles/grafana/files/grafana.ini)

+#### Creating the cardano_monitor container

+If your not using docker-compose, create the container as follows:

+    docker run -dit \
+        --network host \
+        --name cardano_monitor cardano_monitor:latest

 #### Creating the Grafana web server

 Since you don't need to run a Grafana web server on every **cardano-node** host, it's container creation isn't included